-Executive director Non-executive director Independent non-executive directors Grantees Mr. Oyler (and as the Chairman and Chief Executive Officer) Dr. Wang (and as the Chair of the Scientific Advisory Board) Nine Directors, namely Dr. Dugan, Mr. Glazer, Mr. Goller, Mr. Hooper, Mr. Krishana, Mr. Malley, Dr. Riva, Dr. Sanders, and Mr. Yi Grant date fair value US\$5,500,000 US\$1,333,333 US\$200,000 each, totalling US\$1,800,000 Indicative number of RSUs (based on the closing price of US\$258.45 per ADS of the Company on Nasdaq (or US\$19.88 per ordinary share) on the assumed grant date which is April 21, 2023) 276,640 67,054 10,049 each, totaling 90,441 Vesting schedule 25% of the ordinary shares shall vest on each anniversary of the grant date, subject to continued service; provided, however, that upon a termination without cause or for good reason as defined in Mr. Oyler's employment agreement, the RSUs shall become vested as if he had remained employed for an 25% of the ordinary shares shall vest on each anniversary of the grant date, subject to continued service.
-100% of the ordinary shares shall vest upon the earlier to occur of the first anniversary of the grant date or the date of the next annual general meeting of shareholders; provided, however, that all vesting shall cease if the director resigns from the Board or otherwise ceases to serve as a director other than as set forth
+Executive director Non-executive director Independent non-executive directors Grantees Mr. Oyler (and as the Chairman and Chief Executive Officer) Dr. Wang (and as the Chair of the Scientific Advisory Board) Nine Directors, namely Dr. Dugan, Mr. Glazer, Mr. Goller, Mr. Hooper, Mr. Krishana, Mr. Malley, Dr. Riva, Dr. Sanders, and Mr. Yi Grant date fair value US\$5,500,000 US\$1,333,333 US\$200,000 each, totalling US\$1,800,000 Indicative number of RSUs (based on the closing price of US\$265.74 per ADS of the Company on Nasdaq on the assumed grant date which is April 13, 2023) 269,048 65,221 9,776 each, totaling 87,984 Vesting schedule 25% of the ordinary shares shall vest on each anniversary of the grant date, subject to continued service; provided, however, that upon a termination without cause or for good reason as defined in Mr. Oyler's employment agreement, the RSUs shall become vested as if he had remained employed for an additional 20 months; provided 25% of the ordinary shares shall vest on each anniversary of the grant date, subject to continued service.
+100% of the ordinary shares shall vest upon the earlier to occur of the first anniversary of the grant date or the date of the next annual general meeting of shareholders; provided, however, that all vesting shall cease if the director resigns from the Board or otherwise ceases to serve as a director other than as set forth below or the Board determines

-Executive director Non-executive director Independent non-executive directors Grantees Mr. Oyler (and as the Chairman and Chief Executive Officer) Dr. Wang (and as the Chair of the Scientific Advisory Board) Nine Directors, namely Dr. Dugan, Mr. Glazer, Mr. Goller, Mr. Hooper, Mr. Krishana, Mr. Malley, Dr. Riva, Dr. Sanders, and Mr. Yi additional 20 months; provided further that the RSUs shall become fully vested for underlying shares upon a change in control of the Company. below or the Board determines that the circumstances warrant continuation of vesting.
+Executive director Non-executive director Independent non-executive directors Grantees Mr. Oyler (and as the Chairman and Chief Executive Officer) Dr. Wang (and as the Chair of the Scientific Advisory Board) Nine Directors, namely Dr. Dugan, Mr. Glazer, Mr. Goller, Mr. Hooper, Mr. Krishana, Mr. Malley, Dr. Riva, Dr. Sanders, and Mr. Yi further that the RSUs shall become fully vested for underlying shares upon a change in control of the Company. that the circumstances warrant continuation of vesting.
 Unvested RSUs shall accelerate in full upon (i) death, (ii) disability, (iii) termination of service in connection with a change of control of the Company, or (iv) upon a change of control of the Company if the director's service continues and the awards are not assumed by the acquiror at the time of the change of control.
 Subject to specific terms and conditions designed for compliance with applicable tax and other regulations, a director generally may elect to defer settlement of their RSUs until six months following the date that the director ceases to serve as a director.

 The final number of RSUs underlying each Proposed RSU Grant shall be calculated by dividing the grant value by the closing price of the ADSs on Nasdaq on the date of the Annual Meeting, i.e. June 15, 2023 as divided by 13.
 If the Independent Shareholders' approval is not obtained by the date of the Annual Meeting, the respective Proposed RSU Grants shall be replaced by share option grant with the same grant date value in accordance with Chapter 17 of the HK Listing Rules.
-Please refer to the section headed "THE PROPOSED RSU GRANTS" in the "Proposals 11-13.
-Proposed Grants of Restricted Share Units to Directors" of the Proxy Statement for further details.
+Please refer to the section headed "THE PROPOSED RSU GRANTS" in the Proxy Statement for further details.